top of page

 "This femme fatale from the Lone Star State has a stage presence that is simply devastating.
 The kind that lures sailors to their doom and that sends cowboys to the looney bin."
 El Lokal Zurich Switzerland

 “One of the best live shows I have seen in the four years I have been covering the Montreux Jazz Festival.”
-Dominique Schreckling- Im Press
+Dominique Schreckling- IM Press

 bottom of page